 A Parent’s Advice: 5 Ways to Make a Smooth Midyear Switch to Online…

-Sometimes life circumstances such as a move, social conflicts, health issues, or learning challenges cause students to switch schools midyear.
+Sometimes life circumstances such as a move, social conflicts, health issues, or learning challenges cause students to transfer schools midyear.
 If the traditional schooling method isn’t a good fit, virtual school can be a great alternative for any student who would benefit from a more flexible and customized learning environment.

-Switching to a new school might seem overwhelming at first—especially in the middle of the school year—but the transition can be relatively simple and stress-free with the proper mind-set, support, and resources.
+Transferring to a new school might seem overwhelming at first—especially in the middle of the school year—but the transition can be relatively simple and stress-free with the proper mind-set, support, and resources.
 If you’re thinking about making the midyear switch to virtual school for your child, below are a few tips from Aubrey Lakey, a Connections Academy parent who has experienced it firsthand!*

 Getting accustomed to a new learning system takes some time, but you don’t have to do it alone—and neither does your student!
 Good online schools often provide both parents and students with orientation sessions to help them feel more confident and prepared for the school year.
 Simply attending an orientation session could be the key to you and your child having a successful school year!Aubrey says, “The orientations gave us a lot of direction.
 They helped us